How Much Internet Speed Do I Need?

 What’s a good internet speed?

-A good internet speed is 25 Mbps.
-The Federal Communications Commission sets 25 Mbps download speeds and 3 Mbps upload speeds as the baseline for broadband, high-speed internet.
+A good internet speed for a household is 100 Mbps.
+The Federal Communications Commission sets 100 Mbps download speeds and 25 Mbps upload speeds as the baseline for broadband, high-speed internet.
 If you can get faster speeds, though, that will be much better—most cable and fiber internet plans can reach max speeds of 1,000 Mbps.

 Is 25 Mbps good?

 Internet speed of 25 Mbps is a good baseline for a small household.
-You’ll be able to do lots of activities at 25 Mbps, including streaming HD video on two or three devices, downloading MP3s and pdfs, and attending Zoom video meetings.
+You’ll be able to do lots of activities at 25 Mbps, including streaming HD video on two or three devices, stream music, and attending Zoom video meetings.

 Consider investing in a faster Wi-Fi package if you have a larger household or depend on your internet for more complex undertakings—like multiplayer gaming or content creation.